 Hollywood's first mainstream attempt to tackle the enormity of September 11 follows the fate of two Port Authority policemen - played by Nicolas Cage and Michael Pena - who found themselves trapped in rubble following the collapse of the Twin Towers.
-Director Oliver Stone opts for straightforward if sentimental storytelling told from a personal view to convey the heroism and horror of the terrorist attack on New York.
+Director Oliver Stone opts for a straightforward yet heartfelt account told from a personal view to convey the heroism and horror of the terrorist attack on New York.

 Nobody does steel-eyed, furrowed-browed introspection quite like America...and September 11 allowed them to create their own heroes and demonise their own villains like never before.